 "What is the difference between shape and form?"

-We are referring to shapes as in circles, rectangles, triangles, squares, alphabetical shapes, such as "As" and "Aitches", etc.
+We are referring to shapes as in circles, rectangles, triangles, squares, alphabet shapes, such as 'A's', 'Aitches', etc.

-Shape also refers to a two dimensional outline, whereas, form relates to a subject's three dimensional nature.
-Understand?
-Mmmmmmmmm?
+Shapes also refer to a two-dimensional outline, whereas, 'form' relates to a subject's three-dimensional nature.

-With form we refer to the way light plays on the edges of surfaces in producing "form".
-If you can imagine in your mind the very first sunlight rays of morning or last rays of evening light, on the tops and sides of misty, rolling hills or dunes, or even the human torso.
+With form, we refer to the way light plays on the edges of surfaces.
+If you can imagine in your mind the very first sunlight rays of the morning or last rays of the evening light, on tops and sides of misty, rolling hills or dunes, or the human torso.

 Shapes too can stir up the emotions in some viewer's minds, as most can identify with a circle or square or triangle.
 Triangles with their sloping sides are also suggestive of power and strength.

 You can find many examples of shapes in bridges, buildings, churches, old doorways, window frames or brickwork, even tunnels or pipes and as already suggested, shapes that form letters of the alphabet.

 You can utilize some of these shapes as frames to emphasize your main subject, or to direct the eye of the viewer to the focal point or centre of interest.
 We will discuss framing later.

 Use this link to go to part 6